Bikaner: Municipal finance

+Source: Data submitted by the Bikaner Municipal Corporation and available under the Balance Sheet and Income Statement sections on the CityFinance portal of the Ministry of Housing and Urban Affairs.

 Cuisine

-The city is most famous for its savoury snack Bikaneri bhujia which is sold all over the world and also have geographical indication (GI) tag to keep its originality intact.
+The city is famous for its savoury snack Bikaneri bhujia and also have geographical indication (GI) tag to keep its originality intact.
 Other special food items for which Bikaner is well known are Bajre ki Roti (Chapati made up of Pearl millet flour), Dal baati Churma, Ghevar, Halvas, Papads/Papadum, Rasgulla, Gulab Jamun, Kachori and Samosa.

+Haldiram's, a multinational snacks and sweets company was founded by Ganga Bishan Agarwal of Bikaner.
+The Agarwal family also own other brands like Bikaji, Bikanervala, Bikano and Prabhuji.

 Places of interest

 Junagarh Fort

 The Junagarh Fort was built around 1594 CE by Raja Rai Singh.
 The fort was originally called Chintamani.
 It is one of the few major forts in Rajasthan which was not built on hilly terrain.
 The modern city of Bikaner has developed around the fort.
 The fort is studded with temples, grand palaces and huge pavilions and walls.
 In 1961, a museum was set up by Maharaja Karni Singh.
 Its temples and palaces are preserved as museums and provide insight into the grandiose living style of the past Maharanas of Rajasthan.